ruivergani/wireframe-sass/README.md

-# wireframe-sass
+# Template using Sass

- Wireframe Template using SASS
+Simple landing page developed in HTML/CSS to pratice Sass.